-- (i) Will the effect of the sign waiver be compatible with the existing contiguous signage or zoning and consistent with the general character of the area considering population, density, scale, and orientation of the structures in the area? - Yes.
+(i) Will the effect of the sign waiver be compatible with the existing contiguous signage or zoning and consistent with the general character of the area considering population, density, scale, and orientation of the structures in the area?

+Yes.
 The effect of the sign waiver will be compatible with the existing contiguous zoning and general character of the area, if approved.
-The proposed setback reflects the same setback of the existing sign that has been in place without issues.
-If the sign were to meet the required setback of 10 feet from the right of way, it would place the sign within the drive aisle. - (ii) Would the result detract from the specific intent of the zoning ordinance by promoting the continued existence of nonconforming signs that exist in the vicinity? - No. The result of the sign waiver will not detract from the specific intent of the zoning ordinance, in that the existing sign is unable to conform to required setbacks due to the drive aisle and configuration of the site.
-The situation is unique to the subject property and would not promote the existence of any other non-conforming signs in the area. - (iii) Could the effect of the proposed waiver diminish property values in, or negatively alter the aesthetic character of the area surrounding the site, and could such waiver substantially interfere with or injure the rights of others whose property would be affected by the same?
+The proposed setback reflects the same setback of the existing sign that has been in place for decades.
+The existing sign will remain in its current location as only the face of the sign is being changed.
+If the sign were to meet the required setbacks of 10 feet from the right of way, the sign would severely disrupt the flow of traffic on the site.

+(ii) Would the result detract from the specific intent of the zoning ordinance by promoting the continued existence of nonconforming signs that exist in the vicinity?

+No. The result of the sign waiver will not detract from the specific intent of the zoning ordinance, in that the existing sign is unable to conform to required setbacks due to the configuration of the site.
+The existing sign - along with other signs along $103^{rd}$ Street - have remained in their current positions for decades and have not caused issues.
+Additionally, the need for this sign waiver comes as the applicant is making improvements to the site and refacing the sign, but not changing the sign's location.

+(iii) Could the effect of the proposed waiver diminish property values in, or negatively alter the aesthetic character of the area surrounding the site, and could such waiver substantially interfere with or injure the rights of others whose property would be affected by the same?

-No. The effect of the proposed sign waiver is unlikely to diminish property values in, or negatively alter the aesthetic character of the area surrounding the site, in that the proposed sign will still be separated by a sidewalk in the City ROW.
-Additionally, there are several signs along Lem Turner Road that are also close to the ROW.
+No. The effect of the proposed sign waiver is unlikely to diminish property values in, or negatively alter the aesthetic character of the area surrounding the site, in that the proposed sign will still be setback from the road and separated by a sidewalk from the City ROW.